E-Commerce Platform Comparison for Singapore SMEs: Shopify vs WooCommerce vs Custom

 - SMEs comfortable with (or willing to hire) technical support

-- Businesses needing extensive customization and control
+- Businesses needing extensive customization

-Option 3: Custom-Built E-Commerce Platform
+Option 3: Custom-Built Platform — Maximum Control

 What It Is